gcalder/WHO_covid19_report/README.md

-WHO COVID19 SITUATION REPORT
+# WHO COVID19 SITUATION REPORT

-This repository is for producing a report for WHO Africa Region giving and overview and a by-country summary of the COVID19 epidemic progression across the 47 WHO Afro Region countries.
+This repository is for producing a report for WHO Africa Region giving an overview and a by-country summary of the COVID-19 epidemic progression across the 47 WHO Afro Region countries.
 In a nutshell, an "analysis script" loads the data, performs doubling time and 95%CIs calculations & Co.
 The resulting R session is saved as an RData object, which is then loaded by the Rmarkdown script, which produces the pdf/word report with the figures.

+The report is released every Friday around 10am.

 1) OUTSTANDING WORK IN PROGRESS

-- pairwise heatmap of epidemic progression (by number of days ahead/behind): Production of the heatmap in correct order. from a table of pairwise comparisons + double checking of the epidemic.diff() function --> see scratch code in ./archived_code/pariwise_heatmap
-- fetching data from centralised database being set up by Giles.
-- improve functions in sourced script to make them more general (avoid constraints on variable naming, which may be somethimes comfusing, e.g. having to name "cumNumCases" when we are dealing with deaths data... where "cumNumDeaths" would be more appropriate).
-Not drastically important but may be better for code readability/sharing/checking
 - IMPORTANT ONE: How to deal with bootstrap sample size when simulated epidemics generate NA of Inf doubling time? filtering out leads to 95%CI computed from small samples.
 Re-iterating simulations until reaching desired sample size would generate biased distribution... be agnostic?
 Leave the NAs and Inf and say there is not enough cases to compute reliable CIs.
 [READ compute.td.m1.v2(), sim.epi() and Td.apply() FUNCTIONS DESCRIPTION FOR MORE DETAILS]
-- Fan plots.
-I think they're correct, but they are the most recent addition and code would benefit from a double check that it does what it should do and what Mark meant.

 2) FILES

 ./data: one directory per day.
-Each contains a single excel file named WHO_Africa_data_2020-MM-DD.xlsx, with:
+Each contains a excel file named WHO_Africa_data_2020-MM-DD.xlsx, with:
 	- sheet 1: cumulative deaths
 	- sheet 2: cumulative cases
 	- sheet 3: cumulative cases per 10k population
 	- sheet 4: cumulative deaths per 10k population
 	- sheet 4: population counts per country
-	- sheet 5: data for map (Actually not needed --> will tell Feifei not to bother about making that one anymore)
+	- sheet 5: data for map

+	As well as a csv file named gisaid_hcov-19_acknowledgement_table_2020-MM-DD.csv containing the latest meta data of SARS-CoV-2 sequences received from Africa.

 Each sheet has one row per date, and one column per country (+ first column being the dates)

-In current state of things, this excel file is fetched from the dropbox (https://www.dropbox.com/home/Africa%20data) where Feifei uploads it.
-See with Giles for username and password.
-However this is changing (Gile setting up a more centralised database solution)
+In current state of things, the excel file is fetched from Feifei's OneDrive (Ask for access).
+Feifei typically creates the latest excel spreadsheet on Thursday afternoon/evening.
+The GISAID csv file is received from Lu on Thursday mornings.

-./input_files: files used in analysis or Rmarkdown files
+./input_files: files used in analysis or Rmarkdown files (do not change!
+This is data (typically mapping data) required for every report)
 	- Africa1.geojson: africa map data file.
 Used to produce maps in analysis script
 	- WHO_Africa3.png: image with WHO countries colored.
 Used in Rmarkdown at "Section 2" page to give an overview of WHO Africa Region
 	- WHO_country_list: table in txt tab delimited format, used in analysis script for mapping WHO countries name and filter out non-WHO countries from data and maps.
 Has correspondence between various names of the WHO countries (ISO3: for maps, country: names as they are in the data, name_plot: shortened version of names may be useful for plots, etc.)